The best diet for your cat

 - Life stage appropriate: It’s important to feed your cat the right food for their current stage of life e.g. kitten, adult, or senior.
 Read the section on ‘life stage feeding’ below for more information.

 - Wet or dry: Unless your vet has said otherwise, your cat can have wet food, dry food, or a combination of the two.
 If you feed a combination, you’ll just need to make sure that you’re giving them the right amount by looking at the packets and working out their portion sizes.
 It’s worth pointing out that feeding a wet diet can increase your cat’s water intake if they’re not keen on drinking.

 - Flavours: There are a variety of cat food flavours and textures.
 Some cats prefer to stick to the same food every day, whereas others enjoy a variety.
 It doesn’t matter what flavours and textures you choose as long as your feline friend is happy.

 It’s important to feed your cat the right diet for their age, because as they get older, their requirement for vitamins, minerals, energy, protein and fat, will change.
 Thankfully, most commercial cat food companies have done the hard work for us, so all you need to do is select the right food.

 Feeding your kitten

-Here are some of our tips for feeding your adult cat:
+Here are some of our tips for feeding your cat:

 - Your cat will need constant access to fresh, clean water from a clean bowl.